 At one point earlier, while thrashing through the bush or teetering across scree slopes, I heard the telltale whoops of hyper-excited rafters far below.
 I realised that’s what I should have done: taken the fun option in a big-arsed raft as far as Pont Gilbert (if they’d take me, with baggage).

-I’d seen signs for the rafting centre near Monistrol station, but the town was so quiet I assumed they’d closed for the season.
+I’d seen signs for a rafting centre near Monistrol station, but the town was so quiet I assumed they’d closed for the season.
 It would have been a great way to punch through the big rapids without a care in the world.
-Picture above left: the ‘Le Ponnet’ viaduct down below with the long ‘Barraque’ rapid starting just around the corner and ‘Roche qui Pleure’ laughing menacingly from behind the trees on the left.
+Picture above: the ‘Le Ponnet’ viaduct down below with the long ‘Barraque’ rapid starting just around the corner and ‘Roche qui Pleure’ laughing menacingly from behind the trees on the left.

-Dropping the kit bag and setting up by the riverside ‘La Petite Grille’, it had indeed become hot enough to grill a ‘croque monsieur’, but once on the water it sure felt good to flop down and float away like a stray log.
+Dropping the kit bag and setting up by the riverside below ‘La Petite Grille’, it had indeed become hot enough to grill a salmon, but once on the water it sure felt good to flop down and float away like a stray log.
 Just like in the wilds of northwest Scotland, if you have the choice: float, don’t walk.

 Obviously part of me wondered if I could have managed the gnarly rapids upstream.
-After all, I’d clearly scraped through before in the Sunny (still hard to believe).
+After all, I’d clearly scraped through years ago in the Sunny (still hard to believe).
 But I’d followed my gut and felt happy with that.